 // Handler orchestrates the core processing logic of this function.

-// - ctx.ReadLLMArguments() parses LLM Function Calling Arguments (skip if none).
+// - ctx.ReadLLMArguments() parses Tool arguments (skip if none).

-// - ctx.WriteLLMResult() sends the retrieval result back to LLM.
+// - ctx.WriteLLMResult() sends the result back to the LLM.

 func Handler(ctx serverless.Context) {